Region 1 Technical Cultural Landscape Preservation Assistance and Training

 This project will provide NPS Region 1 parks with advice on

-meeting the requirements of Section 106 of the National Historic Preservation Act; support development of digital modeling as a research tool for preservation planning; provide assistance to parks based on prior research completed by the Recipient; train students in landscape preservation and disseminate research findings; and provide Women’s Rights National Historical Park with research and recommendations for the treatment of the historic landscape associated with the Hunt House.
+meeting the requirements of Section 106 of the National Historic Preservation Act; support development of digital modeling as a research tool for preservation planning; provide assistance to parks based on prior research completed by the Recipient; train students in landscape preservation and disseminate research findings; and provide Colonial National Historical Park with research, graphics, and text that will document the evolution of the Yorktown National Cemetery landscape and evaluate its historic character and significance.

 Lead Principal Investigator: John Auwaerter, SUNY, College of Environmental Science and Forestry